quiltdata/quilt/docs/Catalog/Admin.md

 ![](../imgs/admin-users-roles-create-managed.png)

-You may select the default role which will be assigned to all new users.
+You must select the default role for all new users, else they will not be able to sign in to the Quilt catalog.
-Currently selected default role is displayed in bold with a `*` suffix.
+The default role is shown in bold.

 ![](imgs/admin-set-default-role.png)